Dumbbell circuit workouts have become a global fitness trend in recent times

 1 dumbbell and some energy is all you need for this workout.

-Perform 5 sets of 10 reps for each exercise
+Beginner – Intermediate: Perform 5x sets of 10 reps for each exercise.

 - Side lunge with dumbbell front press: With your legs positioned wide apart and your weight on your heels, sway from side to side, bending the leading leg into a side lunge position while pressing the dumbbell forward (with both hands) each time.